Fireplaces & Chimneys

 Repairing Fireplaces – Chimneys

 Building a Fireplace should be done by a Highly skilled Mason.
-An improperly repaired chimney can be unsafe and an eye soar.
+An improperly repaired chimney can be unsafe and an eye sore.
 If left unattended your fireplace and chimney can release dangerous, toxic, and unhealthy gasses into your building or allow flames and sparks to escape and come in contact with potentially combustible materials in and on your building and home causing a fire hazard.
 A fireplace and chimney left unattended will allow loose masonry materials to fall and potentially cause damage to property or people.

 If you are not wanting to spend a lot but want a sustainable fire in your backyard for entertaining, warmth or grilling we can design and build you a Fire Pit of any size and design.